life00/awecron.sh/README.md

-## [WARNING] Potential Security Risk
-The awecron is supposed to be run as root so you should make sure that the write permissions are set right.
-It is recommended to copy the repo contents for installation to not run `git pull` with root privileges.
-Also **please** look through the code before you run anything (very simple to read).
+#### Note: Awecron requires **root privileges** and written by **random guy on the internet**.
+Understand the risks before using it.

 # Awesome Cron
+## Introduction
-This is a small and simple custom cron that has something similar between anacron and crontab.
+Awecron is a small and simple custom cron that has something similar between anacron and crontab.

-To use awecron:
+The main use case for it is for desktop usage however nothing limits using it on a server.

+###The advantages of using it:
+ * extremely minimal and easy to read
+ * would still run if misses cronjob run time (_if comparing with crontab_)
+ * no complicated time logic (_if comparing with anacron and using on desktop_)

+## Installation

+### Dependencies

+* sudo / opendoas
+* bash
+* GNU date

+### How to use?

+ * clone the repo
  * change the environment variables in `main.sh`
  * duplicate the template directory in the repo
- * configure as you wish
+ * configure the cronjob config as you wish
- * complete all the security recommendations above
  * run main.sh as root like a daemon

-## Dependencies

-* sudo / opendoas
-* bash
-* GNU date

-## Files
+### Files

- * `everytime` contains a string of numbers that represent seconds you want the awecron to execute the script.
+ * `bin` is a binary or a shell script that supposed to run
- * `nextrun` is an essential file that is automatically changed after execution to when the next time the script will run
+ * `timer` is an essential file that is automatically changed after last run to when the next time the `bin` will run
- * `rootperms` contains a condition true or false if you want to give the script root perms
- * `script` is a binary or a bash script that you want to execute

-**ALL OF THE FILES SHOULD BE IN THOSE NAMES ONLY**
+ * `config` contains configuration variables for the cronjob
+    * `name` optional name for logs
+    * `user` what user runs the `bin`
+    * `intr` interval in seconds

 ## How it works?

-The `nextrun` file contains the next time it would be executed.
-If the current time is more than that time it was set to execute the script then it will run and add the `everytime` to the current time and put it again into `nextrun` file.
+When awecron runs it checks and runs through every directory in the repo (_except dotdirs_).
+It checks if the current time is more than the next run time in `timer` of the selected cronjob, if yes then it will run the `bin` and set the next run time.
-Basically this cron is for desktop usage when you dont want to miss the execution of a script and you dont want to mess around with anacron time logic.

-## Work In Progress

-Currently, awecron is in development, so use it at your own risk.
-The documentation, functionality, and support, are work in progress so please be patient.
-Contribution and suggestions are welcome.
+Note: Ignore dotdirs feature is useful when modifying the cronjob to prevent unexpected awecron errors.